 - Fit a motion sensor in your home.
 Motion Sensors can help you detect intruders in your home.
 Costing less than £40, the sensors detect movement in your home when there shouldn’t be any, and can then send an alert to your smart device, can set off a home alarm, or can activate other smart home devices.

 - Be careful with door and windows, especially in Summer when there is a tendency to vent windows.
 Leaving windows vented is quite common – letting the fresh air into rooms without actually opening windows fully.
 But burglars only need an inch to get into a home, so when you are out, shut windows properly.
 Adding break through laminate is also a way to make your windows more secure.
+If you feel your doors and windows are not secure, you may need to use the service of a locksmith.

 - Don’t leave valuables and keys on display.
 This becomes even more important at Christmas when people put the pressies on display.
 You might think the presents look beautiful under the tree, but you are openly displaying your wares to burglars.
 Why not get some fibre-optic gifts to place under the tree, and then put the real presents somewhere out of sight.
 Handbags and keys should also be placed out of sight, and not in full view of a window.